Altering Complexity to Change Appearance and Turnkey Cost

 The complexity of a design can be hard to quantify since complexity is not as easily defined as other elements, such as square footage.
 The best way to grasp a design’s complexity is to examine the number of roof ridge lines, roof pitches, the number of corners, and the number, size, and type of windows.

 For example, one of the least complex designs has four corners and one roof line with a uniform pitch.
 Each time you add a wall, dormer, or other architecturally pleasing aspects to a design, the complexity increases.
 The more complex a design, the higher the cost tends to be.

-Your M.T.N Architects designer will help you create a unique log or timber home that can be built within your budget.
+Your M.T.N designer will help you create a unique log or timber home that can be built within your budget.

 Complexity of Roof Lines